keycube/k3Plush/README.md

 - Six pieces of blue, pink, purple, green, yellow and black cotton fabric measuring 14x14 cm.
 - One piece of white cotton fabric measuring 50x60 cm.
 - One piece of white cotton fabric measuring 20x60 cm.
-- A piece of conductive fabric (60% cotton, 35% silver thread, 2% elastic fibre) measuring 30x30 cm.
+- One piece of conductive fabric (60% cotton, 35% silver thread, 2% elastic fibre) measuring 30x30 cm.
 - Embroidery thread in the colours of your choice, as well as the associated embroidery equipment (hoop, needle, scissors, needle threader, thimble, etc.).
 - One 8 cm white or black zip.
 - Two white or black sewing buttons.